treblereel/gwtproject/README.md

 <dependency>
     <groupId>org.jresearch.gwt.time</groupId>
     <artifactId>org.jresearch.gwt.time</artifactId>
-    <version>1.4.6</version>
+    <version>1.4.8</version>
 </dependency>
 ```
-* Add `<inherits name="org.jresearch.threetenbp.gwt.module"/>` to your module.gwt.xml, if you use gwt-maven-plugin form Thomas Broyer (https://github.com/tbroyer/gwt-maven-plugin) it will be done automaticaly
+* Add `<inherits name="org.jresearch.threetenbp.gwt.module"/>` to your module.gwt.xml, if you use gwt-maven-plugin form Thomas Broyer (https://github.com/tbroyer/gwt-maven-plugin) it will be done automatically

 ### Unimplemented or partial implemented features
 * Convert to/from `java.util.Calendar`, to/from `java.util.TimeZone`, to/from `java.text.Format` (is out of scope this project)
 * Localization for IsoFields.QUARTER_OF_YEAR (hard code English quarter text)
-* DecimalStyle.getAvailableLocales() returns ROOT + US, (investigating way to retrive available locales from the browser)
+* DecimalStyle.getAvailableLocales() returns ROOT + US, (investigating way to retrieve available locales from the browser)
-* DateTimeFormatStyleProvider.getAvailableLocales() returns ROOT + US, (investigating way to retrive available locales from the browser)
+* DateTimeFormatStyleProvider.getAvailableLocales() returns ROOT + US, (investigating way to retrieve available locales from the browser)
 * Chronology prints as ID (take it from browser)
-* WeekFields.of(Locale) returns `null`
-* Implementation of `JapaneseChronology`/`JapaneseEra`/`JapaneseDate` in the original project based on `java.util.Calendar` and doesnot works right now.
+* Implementation of `JapaneseChronology`/`JapaneseEra`/`JapaneseDate` in the original project based on `java.util.Calendar` and doesn't works right now.
 * new `JapaneseEra.REIWA` required Java 13 to build (current is Java 8)
-* Default Locale is default ROOT, should be taken from the browser

 #### FAQs